Trump's EEOC strikes harassment guidance amid debate over transgender protections

 "Let me be perfectly clear: The EEOC will not tolerate unlawful harassment, as was the case before the guidance document was issued and will remain so even after the guidance document is rescinded," she said.

 Indeed, nothing about the federal laws that protect workers of all backgrounds from discrimination in the workplace has changed.
 Yet the EEOC — for now — will no longer serve as the guide to how that law applies to real-world situations.
 Employees who experience discrimination in the workplace must first bring their complaints to the EEOC before going to federal court.
-In 2024, the agency received 88,531 new charges of discrimination.
+In 2024, the agency received 88,531 new charges of discrimination, 40% of which included allegations of harassment.

 Craig Leen, a partner with the employment law firm K&L Gates, says employers — especially smaller ones that don't have their own legal departments — depend on the EEOC not just for guidance on how to deal with incidents but also for training.